Home » Homemaking » Cleaning » Stains » How To Remove Oil Stains On Driveway and Asphalt

 Paint Thinner + Sawdust

 I had to go to my husband’s workshop to look for sawdust and paint thinner, and was ecstatic when he had them.
+If you don’t have these on hand, they’re available at your local hardware store.
 The sawdust will act as an absorbent, while the paint thinner will dissolve the oil.
-When combined, you get an effective oil stain cleaner for driveways.
+When combined, you get one of the most effective oil stain removers for driveways.
 This combo is best used for fresh oil stains.

 What you’ll need: